gpxzmu/SADLN/README.md

 # the input list of BRCA omics data set is input.txt.
 We can use the following command to finish the subtyping process:
 python SADLN.py -m SADLN -t BRCA -i ./input/BRCA.list
 #the output file are stored in ./results/BRAC.SADLN
-#SADLN's gmm clustering module is used as follows:
-python SADLN.py -m gmm -t BRCA -i ./input/BRCA.list
-# record the corresponding class label for each sample and the output file is ./results/BRCA.SADLN
 ~~~

 transformer.py: Section of self-attention network